-Based on the ship to shore maximum pumping rate of less than 149 m/hr, the Milne Inlet Facility is classified as a level 1 facility.
+Based on the ship to shore anticipated pumping rate of up to 380 m3/hr, the Milne Inlet Facility shall be classified as a level 2 facility.
 Spill scenarios have been developed and are outlined in Section 8 of this plan.
-As a scenario addressing a possible 3.5 m spill exists, the minimum size of an oil pollution incident for which a response is described in this OPEP is 3.5 m.
+The minimum size of an oil pollution incident for which a response is described in this OPEP is 5 m3.